Articles by The Professional Trustee Team

 Over Christmas, people will be looking at the year coming.
 Around this time, many clients review their financial circumstances and turn their attention to their own mortgages.
 The big question many ask is what is going to happen to interest rates?
 Should people continue with their loans at their existing interest rates, break their loans and re-fix at lower interest rates or maybe float for a while?

 I've a keen interest in understanding economics 101 and how that affects interest rates.
-If you've been following my last two blogs (October 20th and November 13th) and/or have attended our Property School, you will probably have a good idea on where I think interest rates are heading and why.
+If you've been following my last two blogs ('Dollars, Sense and Interest Rates' and RBNZ and Interest Rates') and/or have attended our Property School, you will probably have a good idea on where I think interest rates are heading and why.

 Right now, with respect to interest rates, I'm keeping my beady eyes on: